bgaber/k8s-annotation-mutatingwebhook/gitlab/README.md

 ## Service Account Setup for GitLab Pipeline

-<p style="color:red">The K8s Service Account that the GitLab Pipeline requires to grant it permissions must exist before the GitLab Pipeline is run.</p>
+### *The K8s Service Account that the GitLab Pipeline requires to grant it permissions must exist before the GitLab Pipeline is run.*
 Therefore, this Service Account must be manually created from the Linux CLI using the following steps:

 ### Step 1 - Create mutatingwh namespace with correct annotations and labels